The Authorship Dilemma: Alphabetical or Contribution?

+Then in every pairwise stable coalition structure, all the heavy coins are paired with small coins, and the average number of collaborators is maximal.
+Note that while alphabetical ordering solves the highest number of hard projects, both the number of projects completed and the number of collaborators are twice as low.
+Finally, the singleton coalition structure solves the same number of projects above the conference tier.
+However, in this case, the agents have no collaborators, and the quality of the projects is lower compared to the case when cheap talk is allowed. ~\end{proof}

-We note that there exist games in which ordering by contribution allows to simultaneously maximize the number of hard projects and the total number of projects.
+There exist games in which ordering by contribution allows to simultaneously maximize the number of hard projects and the total number of projects.
 We illustrate this phenomenon when there exist both an upper and lower bound on the hardness of the rewarded projects.

-\begin{corollary} Consider an academic game with discrete budgets, where each player has several big coins and small coins, of sizes $1$ and $\lambda$, respectively, where $0 < \lambda < 1$, the conference tier is $1$, and the maximum project hardness is $1 + \lambda$.
-We assume that each player has more big coins than small coins.
-Then when $\phi > \max \left(\frac{2^r}{2^r + (1+\lambda)^r}, \frac{1}{(1+\lambda)^r}\right)$, every pairwise stable equilibrium solves the maximum number of projects, each of the projects solved is the hardest possible, and the average number of collaborators per player is the highest possible. \end{corollary}
+\begin{corollary} Consider an academic game with discrete budgets, where each agent has several heavy and light coins, of sizes $1$ and $\lambda \in (0,1)$, respectively, the conference tier is $1$, and the maximum project hardness is $1 + \lambda$.
+Each agent has more heavy coins than small coins.